arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 {% include "./text-snippets/fiat_off_ramp_providers.md" %}

-Users can sell ERC20 and ERC721 tokens specific to the app or native cryptocurrency for a supported blockchain displayed in the wallet.
-The provider takes care of the actual sale transaction.
-The user initiates the 'sell' transaction using the {{config.extra.arcana.wallet_name}}.
-The provider is responsible for depositing the sale proceeds into the specified user bank account.
-After the provider completes the transaction, the {{config.extra.arcana.wallet_name}} will automatically display the updated balance.
+Users can initiate ERC20 tokens or native cryptocurrency sell transactions for supported blockchains via {{config.extra.arcana.wallet_name}}.
+The chosen off-ramp provider executes the 'sell' and deposits proceeds into the configured bank account.
+The {{config.extra.arcana.wallet_name}} updates the balance automatically when the transaction completes.

 Click the 'Tokens' <img src="/img/icons/an_wallet_token_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_token_icon_dark.png#only-dark" width="20"/> tab in the {{config.extra.arcana.wallet_name}}.
 Select one of the chains from the drop-down list of pre-configured blockchain networks.
 This choice will govern what cryptocurrencies and tokens can be sold, subject to local country-specific rules.